This story has been updated. It was originally published on April 19, 2017.

 Privacy on iOS versus Android

-Apple tends to limit its data collection, from email scanning to location tracking, to fewer locations than Google does.
-A lot of personalized data, like the stuff Siri knows about you, stays locked on your device and never goes back to Apple's servers.
+Apple tends to limit its data collection to fewer locations than Google does.
+A lot of personalized data, like the stuff Siri knows about you, stays locked on your device and never goes back to Apple’s servers.
 Apple also keeps less personal information on its users.
-Additionally, as its executives have pointed out, Apple's data is more anonymized than Google's, allowing the company to learn about the habits of its users without storing complete profiles on those individuals themselves.
+This anonymized data allows the company to learn about its users’ habits without storing complete profiles on individuals themselves.